The Stunning Chagall Windows in Zurich: The Medieval Fraumunster Church

 Since 1960, Zurich city officials searched for a suitable artist to create beautiful stained-glass windows for their historical and important church.
 Despite an extensive international search, the city did not find a suitable or worthy artist for the job.

-In 1967, Zurich hosted a large Chagall exhibition in one of their major art museums.
-Many of his paintings in this exhibition were of whimsical images and figures symbolizing tolerance, love, peace and faith.
+In 1967, Zurich hosted a large Marc Chagall exhibition in one of their major art museums.
+Many of his paintings in this exhibition were of whimsical images and symbolism withe the message of love, peace and faith.
 The exhibition impressed the Fraumunster pastor so much, that he decided to offer Chagall the commission of the stained-glass windows.

 “Stained glass has to be serious and passionate.
 It has to live through the perception of light.”
 Marc Chagall Quotes.

 Marc Chagall led a secular life in his adult years.
 However as a child, Chagall grew up in a very religious Jewish family in Russia.
 As expected of all Jewish boys, he studied in a religious primary school that focused on biblical studies.